- CMMC vs NIST 800-53: Key Differences for Defense Contractors

 - NIST 800-53 is a comprehensive catalog of 1,196 security and privacy controls that federal agencies use to secure their information systems.
 It is the foundational source from which CMMC’s required controls are derived, particularly at Levels 2 and 3.

 Defense contractors handling Federal Contract Information (FCI) or Controlled Unclassified Information (CUI) must achieve a specific CMMC level, while NIST 800-53 applies to all federal information systems.
-For contractors evaluating both: CMMC defines what contractors must certify to.
-NIST 800-53 defines where those requirements come from.
+For contractors weighing both: CMMC is the certification target, and NIST 800-53 is the source of those controls.

 This comparison is part of our NIST 800-53 framework comparisons resource.
 It covers the derivation chain from 800-53 to CMMC, key differences in scope and certification approach, and what defense contractors need to know about both frameworks.